FACG2/AccessibilityResearch/README.md

  * Use tabindex=-1 to give an element programmatic focus, but exclude it from the tab order of the content
  * Avoid using tabindex=1+.

+adding aria attributes:
- * aria-describedby: attribute is used to indicate the IDs of the elements that describe the object.
+ * aria-describedby: indicates the IDs of the elements that describe the object.
  * aria-checked: indicates the state of a checkbox or radio button
  * aria-disabled: indicates that an element is visible, but not editable or otherwise operable
  * aria-grabbed: indicates the 'grabbed' state of an object in a drag-and-drop operation